 NTACHC offers a full range of quality family-oriented comprehensive primary and preventive services, including Family Medicine, Pediatrics, OBGYN, family planning services, prenatal care, behavioral care services (depression and anxiety counseling) and health education promotion and disease prevention services.

-The center has grown since its operations began in 2006 and currently the organization employs 73 employees and as the development continues the number of employees will grow in relation to the expected growth in added scope of services and clinical sites.
-In order to meet the demands of the community NTACHC has put together a team of health professionals needed at all key levels of the organization.
+The health center has grown since its operations began in 2006 and currently the organization employs 85 employees and, as the development continues, the number of employees will grow in relation to the expected growth in added scope of services and clinical sites.
+In order to meet the demands of the community, NTACHC has put together a team of health professionals needed at all key levels of the organization.
 The total number of 10 providers have a balanced mix of primary care specialties such as Family Medicine, Physician Assistants and Nurse Practitioner.
-In addition we have 2 certified Diabetes Health Educators and 1 Licensed Clinical Social Worker who is our Behavioral Health Provider.
+In addition, we have 2 certified Diabetes Health Educators and 1 Licensed Clinical Social Worker who is our Behavioral Health Provider.
 NTACHC health care delivery and providers are supported by support staff that include: Medical Assistants, Patient Assistance Representatives, Billing Clerks, Referral Coordinator, Community Health Workers, and Administrative staff.